dtjohnso/dtjohnso.github.com/source/_posts/2013-12-15-the-history-of-the-english-bible-since-the-20th-century.markdown

 As already mentioned, the late 19th century was an exciting time in the field of manuscript studies.
 Before we recount the discoveries of this period, however, we need to backtrack a few centuries and talk about the Greek manuscripts available to the translators of the KJV.

 During the reign of Henry VIII in England, Erasmus produced the first printed edition of the Greek New Testament.
+His first edition was published in 1516, and he released four successive editions until 1535.

 ### Production Method: Revision, translation, and paraphrase